miyakogi/vim-dartanalyzer/README.md

 This plugin will automatically start dartanalyzer in background (at the first time, this process will take a few seconds).
 Then syntax errors and warnings will be highlighted.

-Errors and warnings are set in vim's location-list.
+Errors and warnings are set in vim's quickfix list.
-By using `:lopen` command, you can see all positions of errors/warnings, and you can jump to the line.
+By using `:copen` command, you can see all positions of errors/warnings, and you can jump to the line.

 If `filetype` is not set automatically, try [dart-lang/dart-vim-plugin](https://github.com/dart-lang/dart-vim-plugin).
 Otherwise, add the following line in your `.vimrc`.